lccostajr/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

     courses.

     To access information about a program, select that program.
-A page opens that provides more information about the program, as well as links to enroll in courses in that program.
+A page opens that provides details about the program, as well as links to enroll in courses in that program.

   * View your progress through the program.

-    Under the name of the program are two indications of your progress through the program.
-First, a message specifies the number of courses for which you have earned course certificates in the program.
-Second, a colored bar indicates the number of program courses that you have enrolled in and completed.
+    Under the name of the program are indications of your progress through the program.
+You see the number of courses in the program that you have completed, the number of courses in the program that you are enrolled in, and the number of courses in the program that you are not yet enrolled in.

   * Access any program certificates you have earned.